 Beacon’s older wireless telecommunications law, adopted in 2002, restricts radio towers and other wireless facilities in most cases from the waterfront or residential and historic zoning districts.
 Planning Board members on Tuesday said they’ll recommend that the City Council consider scenic viewsheds, as well, when reviewing applications.

 But John Clarke, a city planning consultant, noted that could be difficult to implement.
 “Anyone can say ‘That’s my viewshed, so it’s important,’ right?” he observed.

 Meanwhile, Beacon resident Stanislaw “Stosh” Yankowski has cautioned the council for months that the electromagnetic radiation, especially at higher 5G frequencies, emitted by cell phones and other wireless devices is more dangerous than the FCC is letting on.

 “These things are eventually going to be all over the city,” he said, referring to the small-cell units.
 “It may take a few years to build out, but there are people out there that are electromagnetic sensitive.”

 There is no conclusive science on potential health risks, and scientists have not identified any way that electromagnetic radiation could cause cancer.
-The National Cancer Society notes that it’s difficult to study “because the majority of individuals in the general population are exposed only intermittently” and individual exposure varies by population density, distance from the source, and the time of day or day of the week.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The National Cancer Society notes that it’s difficult to study “because the majority of individuals in the general population are exposed only intermittently” and individual exposure varies by population density, distance from the source, and the time of day or day of the week.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.